When you hear the word chiropractor, plantar fasciitis is probably the last thing that comes to mind.

 Can a chiropractor help plantar fasciitis?

 Your practitioner may perform a variety of these stretches to the arch and ball of your foot, as well as the ankle.
 Don’t be surprised if you’re sent off with a little homework, as well.
-Doing nightly stretches—when recommended by a chiropractor—can help manage pain and speed up the healing process.⁴
+Doing nightly stretches—when recommended by a chiropractor—can help manage foot and heel pain while speeding up the healing process.⁴

 What Are Adjustments?